|

 scientists say (except that it should have been only the western Hudson

 Bay).
-But Lomborg distorts the citation even further and make us
+But Lomborg distorts the citation and make us

 believe that WWF said that polar bears - worldwide - would go extinct

 within ten years.
-Actually, when you consult the WWF
+Actually, when you consulted the WWF web pages as

 presentation of what populations are declining, now and formerly, and